 BIO 101.
 TOPICS IN GENERAL BIOLOGY 3 sh

 This topical approach to the foundational concepts of biology examines theories and issues in biology as they relate to varying special topics selected by the instructor.
-To satisfy the general studies laboratory science requirement, BIO 102 should be taken concurrently.
+To satisfy the Core Curriculum laboratory science requirement, BIO 102 should be taken concurrently.
 No credit to students with prior credit for BIO 111.
 No credit toward biology major or minor.
 Offered fall and spring.

 BIO 102.
 GENERAL BIOLOGY LABORATORY 1 sh

 This two-hour laboratory provides experiences to complement selected foundational concepts from BIO 101.
-To satisfy the general studies laboratory science requirement, BIO 101 and 102 should be taken concurrently.
+To satisfy the Core Curriculum laboratory science requirement, BIO 101 and 102 should be taken concurrently.
 No credit to students with prior credit for BIO 113.
 No credit toward biology major or minor.
 Offered fall and spring.

 BIO 103.
 REINVENTING LIFE 4 sh

 Can humans responsibly direct evolution?
 Reinventing Life explores how human activities are rapidly changing life and what this means for the future.
 Basic concepts are linked with the cutting-edge science of environmental manipulations, stem cells, genetic engineering, synthetic biology and bioethics.
 Laboratory included.
 No credit toward biology major or minor.
-Satisfies General Studies laboratory science requirement.
+Satisfies Core Curriculum laboratory science requirement.
 Offered fall and spring.

 BIO 105.
 CURRENT ISSUES IN BIOLOGY 4 sh